Dequalinium

 Dequalinium is a quaternary ammonium cation and bolaamphiphile commonly available as the dichloride salt.
 It is useful as an antiseptic and disinfectant.
 The bromide, iodide, acetate, and undecenoate salts are known as well.
 Dequalinium chloride is the active ingredient of several medications.

 The dequalinium dication is symmetrical, containing two quaternary quinolinium units linked by an N-decylene chain.

 Medical uses

+Throat lozenge

 Dequalinium chloride 0.25 mg is available as an over-the-counter throat lozenge under brand names such as Dequadin and SP Troche.
-Mousewash and buccal sprays at 0.5 % concentration are also available.
+Mouthwash and buccal sprays at 0.5 % concentration are also available.
 In this form is it used to treat minor infections of the mouth and throat.
 It can help with tonsillitis but is not effective in cases of streptococci infections.

+Vaginal antiseptic

-The product is also available as a 10 mg prescription vaginal tablet for treating vaginal bacterial conditions (i.e. bacterial Vaginosis and aerobic vaginitis).
-Brand names include Fluomizin and Vablys.
+Dequalinium chloride is available as a 10 mg prescription vaginal tablet for treating vaginal bacterial conditions (i.e. bacterial vaginosis and aerobic vaginitis).
+Brand names include Fluomizin, Vablys, and Naxyl.
+It has been available in much of Europe for several decades and was launched in Canada in 2022.
+It is non-inferior to the antibiotic metronidazole in the treatment of bacterial vaginosis.

+Topical cream

 In Austria, dequalinium chloride is combined with bacitracin and diphenylpyraline in Eucillin "B", an antibiotic cream.
 This cream is the first dequalinium-containing product to enter Austria in 1967.